-Comparing the performance of different acquisition functions in \turbo, \LCB showed the best performance. \LCB depends on mean and variance, not on the target value, as \PI does.
+Discussion of Acquisition Functions: Comparing the performance of different acquisition functions in \turbo, \LCB showed the best performance. \LCB depends on mean and variance, not on the target value, as \PI does.
 A challenging aspect of the \LCB is choosing the optimal value for $\beta$. \TS, on the contrary, does not require any parameters to be selected.
 Choosing the best target value for \PI is difficult as it depends on the application and knowing where the optimal value is.
 This information is, in general, unknown to us.
 While the default setting in \BO is to use the best-current value, we here assume constant values of $0$ and $-1$ to emphasize failure points.
 For those specifications with minimum optima between $(-1, 0)$, \PI does not perform well because it assumes that $-1$ is the lowest objective value and neglects the failure points having an objective value $>-1$ from the surrogate model, that indeed falsifies the specification.
 Objective function values calculated using the \maxS semantics can be constant in large regions.
 It means the same objective function value for different input parameters.
 Hence, optimization methods cannot get any sense of direction from the objective function.
 A benefit of using \TS as an acquisition function is its randomness which may detect falsified points where there is no information from the objective function to guide the optimization process.
+In \TS, once we have a trained surrogate model, the concept is to greedily sample a configuration from the posterior with the lowest value, and sampling from the posterior generates TS’s randomness.
 As \TS is focused more on exploitation, it is more efficient w.r.t. other acquisition functions.